-In addition, we have debt investments in lower middle market ("LMM") companies, which we define as companies with annual revenues generally between \$10 million and \$150 million.
+In addition, we have debt and equity investments in lower middle market ("LMM") companies, which we define as companies with annual revenues generally between \$10 million and \$150 million.
 Our LMM debt investments generally have terms of three to seven years, with limited required amortization prior to maturity, and provide for monthly or quarterly payment of interest at fixed interest rates.
 We typically structure our LMM debt investments with the maximum seniority and collateral that we can reasonably obtain while seeking to achieve our total return target.
 In most cases, our LMM debt investment will be collateralized by a first priority lien on substantially all the assets of the portfolio company.
-In addition to our LMM debt investment strategy, we opportunistically pursue investments in privately placed debt securities.
-This private placement investment portfolio primarily consists of direct or secondary private placements of interest-bearing securities in companies that are generally larger in size than the LMM companies included in our investment portfolio.
-The private placement investments generally have floating interest rates at the London Interbank Offered Rate ("LIBOR") plus a premium and subject to LIBOR floors and an average term of five to seven years.